bobbaluba/PTG/README.md

 The viewer
 ----------------

 A viewer, ptgview, is provided for viewing generated terrains.
+It is meant as an example on how to use the library, as well as a way to get familiar with the different algorithms and their parameters.

 The viewer accepts the following command line options: